canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 ```
 We need to solve these.

-## Debugging: files not where they’re expected to be
+## Files are not where they’re expected to be!

 One important thing to remember about snaps is that all files are located in a subdirectory $SNAP which maps to /snap/<snap_name>/<version>.
 To prove this, try the following:
 ```bash